Wind power in the United Kingdom: Offshore

-The tenders are under review and the Agreements for Lease will be announced in Autumn 2021.

-In February 2021, four winners for almost 8GW were found, mostly new entries.
-Option fees were introduced this time, with clearing prices ranging from £76,203 (US$105,022) per megawatt year to £154,000 (US$212,241) for sites ranging from 480MW to 1.5GW.
-The Crown Estate will be collecting annual revenues of around £880million until the sites reach FID or for a maximum of 10 years.

 Future plans

-The UK has accelerated its decommissioning of coal power stations aiming for a 2024 phase-out date, and recent British nuclear power stations have encountered significant technical issues and project overruns that have resulted in significant increases in project costs.
+The government accelerated its decommissioning of coal power stations in early 2020, aiming for a 2024 phase-out date; achieving this on 30 September 2024 with the closure of Ratcliffe-on-Soar Power Station.

+Recent British nuclear power station building programs have encountered significant technical issues and project overruns that have resulted in significant increases in project costs.

 These issues have resulted in new UK nuclear projects failing to secure project financing.
 Similarly, SMR technology is not currently economically competitive with offshore wind in the UK.
 Following the Fukushima nuclear disaster public support for new nuclear has fallen.

 In response, the UK government increased its previous commitment for 40 GW of Offshore wind capacity by 2030.

 As of 2020, this represents a 355% increase over current capacity in 10 years.
 It is expected the Crown Estate will announce multiple new leasing Rounds and increases to existing bidding areas throughout the 2020–2030 period to achieve the government's aim of 40 GW.

+In 2023 the government increased offshore wind planned by the UK by 2030 to 50GW, and has a pipeline of offshore wind power schemes of 100GW.

 Scottish offshore

-In addition to the 25GW scoped under the Round 3 SEA, the Scottish Government and the Crown Estate also called for bids on potential sites within Scottish territorial waters.
+In addition to the UK Round 3 auction, the Scottish Government and the Crown Estate also called for bids on potential sites within Scottish territorial waters.
 These were originally considered as too deep to provide viable sites, but 17 companies submitted tenders and the Crown Estate initially signed exclusivity agreements with 9 companies for 6 GW worth of sites.
 Following publication of the Scottish Government's sectoral marine plan for offshore wind energy in Scottish territorial waters in March 2010, six sites were given approval subject to securing detailed consent.
 Subsequently, 4 sites have been granted agreements for lease.

-The complete list of sites including power updates and developer name changes:

 In 2022 Crown Estate announced the outcome of its application process for ScotWind Leasing, the first Scottish offshore wind leasing round in over a decade and the first ever since the management of offshore wind rights were devolved to Scotland.
 17 projects were selected with a capacity of 25 GW.